 The Interior: an experience of luminous, open space

 Once inside, one perceives a dramatic change from that of the museum's exterior.
 Sunlight softly pours through the louvered glass roofs into a spacious reception area and illuminates the honey-colored limestone walls, giving them a warm glow.
 The sense of breadth and distance is further extended by panoramic views of the distant mountains that surround the building.
 "I think you can see a very conscious attempt on my part to make the silhouette of the building comfortable in the natural landscape."
 As this remark by Dr. Pei suggests, the museum is a magnificent embodiment of two aspects of architecture: a structure standing in nature and at the same time being a part of nature.

 - 300, Tashiro Momodani, Shigaraki, Shiga, 529-1814

-Access: 13-minute from JR Kyoto Station to the JR Ishiyama Station.
+Access: 50-minute by bus from JR Ishiyama Station.